cmeeren/Facil/README.md

 ### Does Facil use column names or ordinals?

 Facil uses column names at runtime.
-This means that you are free to reorder the columns returned by stored procedures and scripts (either directly, or by reordering table columns returned in a `SELECT *` query).
+This means that you are free to reorder the columns returned by stored procedures and scripts (either explicitly, or by reordering table columns returned in a `SELECT *` query).
 This does not require re-compilation and will not break existing running apps.

 ### Can I use temp tables?